Today I am going to answer a very intriguing question on hardware wallets.

 But what’s the benefit of this?

-Let’s suppose you are holding a huge amount of Bitcoin or other altcoin and you don’t want to risk losing them.
-That’s why you are extremely cautious and want to keep two hardware wallets that are an identical clone of each other.
+Let’s suppose you hold a huge amount of Bitcoin or other altcoins and you don’t want to risk losing them.
+That’s why you are extremely cautious and want to keep two hardware wallets that are identical clones.
 One wallet you want to keep in your office or home for accounting/safety purposes, and another wallet you want to keep handy with you at all times in case you need to make a quick transaction.

 How do you make a clone of your hardware wallet?
 Follow these steps:

-- Use your second device to configure your same seed key that you used when configuring your first device.
+- Use your second device to configure the same seed key that you used when configuring your first device.

 - Set a PIN on your second device (the pin can be the same or different for both devices).

-Now you have cloned your wallet which will allow you to watch and sign any transaction from either device.
+Now you have cloned your wallet, allowing you to watch and sign any transaction from either device.